b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sc(s)
 ```

-I mention it since that was my favorite way of constructing a vector (to start
+I mentioned it since that was my favorite way of constructing a vector (to start
 with an empty vector and add elements one by one with a `for` loop that we will
 meet in @sec:julia_language_for_loops) back in the day when I started my
 programming journey.
 Nowadays I do it a bit differently, but I thought it would